Media portrayals of transgender people: Asia

 Bao Hongwei, Media Studies professor at the University of Nottingham, identified the 1990s as a formative decade for transgender representation in mainland Chinese film.
 During this time, the rise of independent film allowed for a “coming out” of queer and transgender characters in film.
 Bao states that independent filmmakers during the Sixth Generation and with the New Documentary Movement encountered cross-dressing performers working in urban Chinese bars, inspiring filmmakers to create films centered around gender-nonconforming people.
-Notable films include East Palace, West Palace (1996) and Miss Jin Xing (1996).

-The film Wild Zero (1999) features Kwancharu Shitichai, a transgender Thai actor.
-When the main character is conflicted about falling in love with a "woman who is also a man", Guitar Wolf tells him "Love knows no race, nationality or gender!"

 BAFTA nominated film producer, Elhum Shakerifar, has examined how transgender identities are portrayed in Iranian film.
 Shakerifar argues that sex reassignment is often depicted as a “loophole” for queer representations within Iranian media.
 Shakerifar further elaborates that Western media has developed a fascination with Iran’s depictions of sex changes and often rely on the “shock” of a conservative Islamic state permitting such operations.
 They continue by stating that some Iranian filmmakers deliberately shape representations either to appeal to Western audiences or promote specific political agendas.
 Films such as Nature’s Humour (2006) sought to open the eyes of parliament members on transgender issues in Iran.
 Shakerifar critiques how films have privileged medical transitions rather than giving transgender individuals moments to express their voice.

+Mohamed Rashid VP, Sourav V & Bangalore Morarji, scholars at University of Hyderabad and Vellore Institute of Technology, analyze how transgender representation in Malayalam cinema has evolved from comedic stereotypes towards more nuanced and empathetic portrayals.
+They argue that films like Randu Penkuttikal (1978) used comedic stereotypes, while films like Soothradharan (2001) depicted a transgender character in a “double life”, which reinforces transgender people as deceitful and inauthentic.
+They noted that over time, representation shifted, such as the film Aalorukkam (2018), which centers on Priyanka, a transgender woman, who deals with exile and family reconciliation in a more realistic portrayal.
+Using Stuart Hall’s representation theory, the authors argue that early portrayals were heavily stereotyped and hypersexualized, but more recent films use discourse from local media and legal reforms to present transgender characters with empathy and realism.
+Additionally, they draw attention to how criminalization of transgender lives in Indian law influenced film narratives and how legislative changes have created a space for more respectful storytelling.